TLE-MEC/Hack-CP-DSA/CONTRIBUTING.md

   * Add your solution in any language in the `solution` file
   * Solutions must be properly indented and explained with comments

-* Submitting a new problem
+* Creating a new problem
   * Add it to misc folder
   * Make a folder with name as name of the problem
   * Should have 2 files: `readme.md` and `solution`